KilianMYSPRO/gymFamily/walkthrough.md

 - **Import Backup**: Allows you to restore your data from a JSON file.
 - This enables you to transfer your data between devices (e.g., from mobile to desktop) manually.

+### 10. Real-Time Cloud Sync
+- Implemented a lightweight **Node.js + SQLite** backend for real-time synchronization.
+- **Cloud Sync**: Added a "Cloud Sync" section in the Profile tab.
+- **Authentication**: Users can create an account and log in to sync their data.
+- **Automatic Sync**: Data is automatically pushed to the server when changed and pulled from the server periodically (every 30s) or on login.
+- **Cross-Device**: Changes made on one device (e.g., mobile) will automatically appear on another (e.g., desktop) when logged into the same account.

 ## Verification Results

 ### Manual Verification